matthew-william-lock/ros_trilux/readme.md

 roslaunch ros_trilux trilux_measure.launch
 ```

+Launching this node will automatically start the `ros_trilux` node, and will publish measurements continuously or in single-shot mode (if this has been enabled).

 Launch parameters:
 | Parameter | Type | Default | Description |
 | --- | --- | --- | --- |